For Yellowstone National Park alerts and travel resources visit TravelWyoming.com

-Jackson Hole is renowned for its outdoor recreation access, yes, but it’s also home to a thriving arts community.
-In fact, Jackson is ranked among the top five art markets in the country.
-There’s culture around every corner out here.
+Jackson Hole is renowned for its outdoor recreation access, but it’s also home to a thriving arts community.
+In fact, Jackson is ranked among the top five art markets in the country and is a perfect cultural tourism destination.
 From museums and galleries to theater and comedy, there’s so much to learn.

 Rainy and rest days are the perfect excuse to take in world-famous art at the National Museum of Wildlife Art.
 The museum features works by some of the most prominent artists past and present: Carl Rungius, Georgia O’Keeffe, Andy Warhol, Robert Kuhn.
 The list goes on.
 Its café also offers a fine dining experience with some of the best views in the valley.
 Take a walk along the sculpture trail outside to get up close and personal with the area’s local fauna.